graber-1/WS-Trust-Security-Token-Service/README.md

 and must be the same as on Gipod docs page.

-THANKS TO
+REFERENCES
 ---------

- * Hans Zandbelt and his php-ws-trust-client library (https://github.com/zandbelt/php-ws-trust-client)
+ * php-ws-trust-client library by Hans Zandbelt (https://github.com/zandbelt/php-ws-trust-client)
- * Rob Richards and his XML Security PHP library (https://github.com/robrichards/xmlseclibs)
+ * XML Security PHP library by Rob Richards (https://github.com/robrichards/xmlseclibs)